Solving Non-linear Least Squares

 Introduction

-Effective use of Ceres requires some familiarity with the basic components of a non-linear least squares solver, so before we describe how to configure and use the solver, we will take a brief look at how some of the core optimization algorithms in Ceres work.
+Effective use of Ceres Solver requires some familiarity with the basic components of a non-linear least squares solver, so before we describe how to configure and use the solver, we will take a brief look at how some of the core optimization algorithms in Ceres Solver work.

 Let \(x \in \mathbb{R}^n\) be an \(n\)-dimensional vector of variables, and \(F(x) = \left[f_1(x), ... , f_{m}(x) \right]^{\top}\) be a \(m\)-dimensional function of \(x\).
-We are interested in solving the optimization problem 1
+We are interested in solving the optimization problem [1]

 (1)\[\begin{split}\arg \min_x \frac{1}{2}\|F(x)\|^2\ . \\ L \le x \le U\end{split}\]

-Where, \(L\) and \(U\) are lower and upper bounds on the parameter vector \(x\).
+Where, \(L\) and \(U\) are vector lower and upper bounds on the parameter vector \(x\).
+The inequality holds component-wise.

 Since the efficient global minimization of (1) for general \(F(x)\) is an intractable problem, we will have to settle for finding a local minimum.

-In the following, the Jacobian \(J(x)\) of \(F(x)\) is an \(m\times n\) matrix, where \(J_{ij}(x) = \partial_j f_i(x)\) and the gradient vector is \(g(x) = \nabla \frac{1}{2}\|F(x)\|^2 = J(x)^\top F(x)\).
+In the following, the Jacobian \(J(x)\) of \(F(x)\) is an \(m\times n\) matrix, where \(J_{ij}(x) = D_j f_i(x)\) and the gradient vector is \(g(x) = \nabla \frac{1}{2}\|F(x)\|^2 = J(x)^\top F(x)\).

 The general strategy when solving non-linear optimization problems is to solve a sequence of approximations to the original problem [NocedalWright].
 At each iteration, the approximation is solved to determine a correction \(\Delta x\) to the vector \(x\).
 For non-linear least squares, an approximation can be constructed by using the linearization \(F(x+\Delta x) \approx F(x) + J(x)\Delta x\), which leads to the following linear least squares problem: